MridhiniMR/sdn-flow-table-analyzer/README.md

 ---

+## Design Justification

+A multi-switch topology is used to demonstrate scalability of SDN control across multiple devices.
+Using two switches allows observation of flow rule behavior across different datapaths.
+The Ryu controller enables centralized decision-making and dynamic rule enforcement.

+---

 ## Working Principle

-* When a packet arrives at a switch, it is sent to the controller if no matching rule exists
+* When a packet arrives, the switch sends it to the controller if no rule exists
-* The controller learns MAC-to-port mappings and installs flow rules
+* The controller learns MAC-to-port mappings
-* Flow statistics (packet count, byte count) are retrieved periodically
+* Flow rules are installed dynamically based on traffic
+* Packet counts are monitored to analyze rule usage
-* Rules with increasing packet counts are classified as **active**
+* Rules with increasing packet counts are **active**
-* Rules with zero packet counts are classified as **unused**
+* Rules with zero packet counts are **unused**
 * Traffic from host **h3 is blocked** using controller logic

+---

+## Flow Rule Design

+* Match fields include input port and destination MAC
+* Actions specify output ports for forwarding
+* Priority ensures forwarding rules override default rules
+* Blocking is implemented using IP-based filtering in the controller

 ---